rikosintie/Create-PingInfo/README.md

 # Create-PingInfo
-Create strings to be used with Nirsoft.net PingInfoView from a Cisco show cdp ne det output
+Takes the output from `show cdp ne det | i Dev|IP a` from a core switchand returns a sorted list of IP Address and hostnames of the CDP neighbors.

+This is useful when you show up at a customer site you aren't familiar with and need to log into several edge switches.
+Instead of having to look through the raw output of the switch you get a consolidated list with just an IP address and hostname.

+The output is formatted to be work with Nirsoft.net's PingInfoView.

 PingInfoView is a free tool for Windows from [Nirsoft](http://www.nirsoft.net/utils/multiple_ping_tool.html) that allows you to ping multiple hosts at one time.
 It is a really great tool.

 I use it during core switch cutovers to make sure that all servers/switches/devices are up after the cutover.
+To manually create the list of switches at a large site is time consuming but this script will do it in a second.

 **Usage**:
+Note: Occasionlly I have seen a switch return one IP address instead of two for a switch.
+Rerunning the show command usually corrects the issue.

-The script takes the output from a "show cdp neighbor detail | i Dev|IP add" and turns it into the strings needed by PingInfoView.
+The script takes the output from a "show cdp neighbor detail | i Dev|IP a" and turns it into the input needed by PingInfoView.

 Exmaple of show cdp neighbor detail | i Dev|IP add.
 Save this in a file called pinginfo.txt.